Orchestrating ServiceNow IT Workflows: How Zenflow Speeds Up Catalog Item and Script Include Development

 Running all development steps on a single premium model is financially inefficient and results in slower throughput.
 Zenflow’s orchestration engine uses a hybrid-model pipeline to balance speed, cost, and code quality.

-This division of labor ensures that complex code checks receive the highest reasoning attention, while high-volume variable mapping tasks use highly efficient models.
+This division of labor routes complex code checks to the model with the highest reasoning depth, while high-volume variable mapping tasks use highly efficient models.
 The result is a 65% reduction in API overhead and zero syntax errors in the generated ServiceNow scripts.

 Secure integration environment isolation

-Security is paramount when developing enterprise integrations.
-Zenflow's architecture prioritizes credential safety by utilizing local environment isolation:
+Security is a top priority when developing enterprise integrations.
+Zenflow’s architecture prioritizes credential safety through local environment isolation:

 Zenflow’s security model stores ServiceNow developer credentials and OAuth secrets securely in the system keychain, eliminating key leakage risks.